skatejs/generator-skatejs/generators/app/templates/README.md

 This runs the exact same process as during development, just two small differences:

-- The file is run through Uglify to compress it
+- The file is run through Babili to compress it
 - The file is given an extension of `.min.js` instead of `.js`

 This file can then be found at `dist/<%= initialComponentName %>.bundle.min.js`.